 This place offers lots of different foods, but especially 2€ Nutella crêpes.
 What more do you want.

 This is the best coffee shop in Montpellier, IMO.
 The coffee tastes roasted not bitter, if you get what I mean (I don’t know how to describe coffee tastes), which is lovely.
 The key-lime pie there is amazing.
 The guy running it is American, so if you don’t speak any French you’ll still be able to order your coffee.
 They put on poetry readings and live music sometimes, too.
 The shop is tiny though, so you might not get a table inside.

 This is around the corner from Coffee Club, so if that is full you can go here.
 It’s on the Rue de L’Ancien Courrier, which is a cool old windy passage leading you into the heart of the criss-crossed alleys to the east of the Comèdie.

 Aside from being an art centre with great modern exhibitions, it’s got a lovely courtyard and architectural bar on the inside.

 Firstly, you need to accept that beers are 5€ a pint in most cities in France.
 In Montpellier especially.
-It’s heartbreaking to fork over that much money, but if you go at happy hour or to bars not directly in the centre, you’ll get it a lot cheaper.
+But if you go at happy hour or to bars not directly in the centre, you’ll get it a lot cheaper.
 Also, in Montpellier all bars have to close at 1am and they usually start kicking you out around 12:30.
 Here is a list of places: